Why Key Account Management Should Be a Priority

 Importance of Key Account Management

-– In a B2B company, key account management is crucial as these customers often generate a large portion of the company’s revenue.
+– In a B2B company, key account management is crucial.
+As these customers often generate a large portion of the company’s revenue.
 A survey conducted by the ABM Leadership Alliance found that companies using a key account management approach generate up to 208% more revenue from their most valuable accounts compared to companies without a KAM program.
 By focusing on your key accounts, someone in sales leadership can ensure that the company is maximizing its revenue and maintaining strong relationships with its most valuable customers.
 Which is precisely the job of a sales VP or manager.

-II.
 Reasons a Sales Leader should care about Key Account Management

 Boosting revenue and customer loyalty